academe/SagePay-Integration/README.md

 This form will then take the user off to the 3D Secure password page.
 For Sage Pay testing, use the code `password` to get a successful response when you reach the test 3D Secure form.

 Now you need to handle the return from the bank.
-Using Diactoros (and now Guzzle) you can catch the return message as a PSR-7 ServerRequest like this:
+Using Guzzle you can catch the return message as a PSR-7 ServerRequest like this:

 ```php